Wildlander-mod/Support/Docs/FAQ.md

 ---
 # **4.0.7 Issues**
 ## Can't Launch Ultimate Skyrim Bat file
-Symptom: a screen flashes up for a half a second before disappearing
+Symptom: a screen flashes up for a half a second before disappearing.
+The launcher doesnt Start *at all*

 Cause: Windows UAC is preventing running of this program.